top of page

 hosted in CSJL

-CSJL offer a diverse range of engaging courses that delve into the intricate intersections of spatiality, social equity, and justice.
+CSJL offer a diverse range of engaging courses that delve into the intricate intersections of spatiality, equity, and justice.
 As advocates for meaningful change and inclusive urban development, these courses empower students to critically analyze spatial inequalities and envision transformative solutions.

 History of Art & Architecture in the Caribbean